Paul Mortimer

 Paul Henry Mortimer (born 8 May 1968) is an English former footballer.

 Playing career

 Mortimer played mainly in midfield, though he did play in defence at times.
 He started his career at Fulham, before signing for non-league side Farnborough Town in 1986.
 A year later, he joined First Division side Charlton Athletic.
 He became a regular first teamer with Charlton, but after they were relegated in 1990 he moved onto Aston Villa the following year.
-After failing to establish himself at Villa Park under Ron Atkinson, Mortimer returned to South London with Crystal Palace.
+After playing in all 12 games at the start of the 1991-92 season under Ron Atkinson, Mortimer suddenly returned to South London with Crystal Palace.